I-Tree: Tools

+User can expand and update the species, location, weather, and pollution datasets by making submissions to i-Tree Database.

 History

 i-Tree began in 2002 as survey of a sample of urban forest to simulate taking a tree inventory of an entire urban forest.
 It then added hand held devices for efficient inventory of street trees.
-The current version of i-Tree includes different tools which allow for several sources of data to be used, such as National Land Cover Data, Google Maps, and tree inventories.
+The current version of i-Tree includes different tools which allow for several sources of data to be used, such as land cover classification datasets, satellite imagery, and tree inventories.
 Some tools use continuous data on air pollution and meteorology for more accurate results.

 Research

 Researchers using i-Tree have examined: